bordenet/secrets-in-source/SECURITY.md

 ## Security Best Practices

-When using passhog:
+When using fasthog:

 1. **Review findings carefully**: Not all detected patterns are actual secrets
 2. **Secure your output**: Results files may contain sensitive information
 3. **Use appropriate permissions**: Ensure scan results are only accessible to authorized users
-4. **Regular updates**: Keep passhog updated to benefit from the latest pattern improvements
+4. **Regular updates**: Keep fasthog updated to benefit from the latest pattern improvements

 ## Known Limitations

-- Passhog performs pattern-based detection and may produce false positives
+- Fasthog performs pattern-based detection and may produce false positives
 - Encrypted or obfuscated secrets may not be detected
 - Compressed archives (.zip, .tar.gz) are not currently scanned
 - Very large files (>100MB) may impact performance